 One can find this theory in almost every college textbook.
 The credit for this theory goes to Raymond Vernon, a Harvard Business School professor.
 This theory, which came in the 1960s, says there are three stages in every product’s life cycle.
 These stages are – new product, maturing product, and standardized product.

 The theory assumes that a country that came up with a new product should produce that product.
 This theory also explains why the US was a manufacturing success after World War II.
 PC’s are a good illustration of the Product Life Cycle theory.

 Economists Paul Krugman and Kelvin Lancaster came up with this theory in the 1980s.
 This theory focuses on how companies can get a competitive advantage when competing against global firms in the same industry.
 The theory says a company can get a sustainable competitive advantage by developing barriers to entry.
 Such barriers may be research and development, economies of scale, intellectual property rights ownership, and more.

 Porter’s National Competitive Advantage Theory

-Porter, in 1990, came up with a theory to explain national competitive advantage in 1990.
-The theory says that the competitiveness of a country’s business segment depends on the ability of that segment to come up with innovative items, processes and more.
+Porter, in 1990, came up with a theory to explain national competitive advantage 1990.
+The theory says that the competitiveness of a country’s business segment depends on the ability of that segment to come up with innovative items, processes, and more.
 Porter explains why some nations have a competitive advantage in some segments.